Agricultural and Food Scientists

-Some agricultural and food scientists receive a Doctor of Veterinary Medicine.
+Some agricultural and food scientists receive a doctor of veterinary medicine (DVM).
 Like Ph.D. candidates in animal science, a prospective veterinarian must first have a bachelor's degree before getting into veterinary school.

 Communication skills.
 Communication skills are critical for agricultural and food scientists.
-They must be able to explain their studies: what they were trying to learn, the methods they used, what they found, and what they think the implications of their findings are.
-They must also be able to communicate well when working with others, including technicians and student assistants.
+They must explain their studies: what they were trying to learn, the methods they used, what they found, and what they think the implications of their findings are.
+They must also communicate well when working with others, including technicians and student assistants.

 Critical-thinking skills.
 Agricultural and food scientists must use their expertise to determine the best way to answer a specific research question.